Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Attitude Toward Israel

-This state of affairs was a result not only of Lebanon’s military weakness and the general indifference of the government in Beirut towards South Lebanon but also of the delicate balance between its communities.
+This state of affairs was the result not only of Lebanon’s military weakness and the government in Beirut's general indifference towards South Lebanon, but also of the delicate balance among its communities.
 While some Christian activists, especially Maronites, had contacts with Israeli officials and agreed to peaceful relations with Israel, they had to take into account the desire of Lebanon’s Muslims for stronger contacts with the Arab world.
 In addition, nearly all Lebanese remained opposed to any settlement that would not include a solution to the problem of the Palestinian refugees in Lebanon.
 In the meantime, most refugees continued to live in camps, which were tightly supervised by the Lebanese security forces and were not granted Lebanese citizenship.

 As a member of the Arab League, Lebanon participated in various Arab summit conferences, political propaganda, and economic campaigns against Israel, but it did not engage in military actions, not even during the 1967 War.
-In the wake of that conflict, Lebanon claimed that the Armistice Agreement of 1949 remained in force and that ILMAC should continue to be the channel of communication between the two countries.
-But Israel held the view that the armistice regime had collapsed and Israel’s relations with all its neighbors were based on the cease-fire resolution of June 1967.
+In the wake of that conflict, Lebanon claimed that the 1949 Armistice Agreement remained in force and that ILMAC should continue to serve as the channel of communication between the two countries.
+But Israel held the view that the armistice regime had collapsed, and Israel’s relations with all its neighbors were based on the cease-fire resolution of June 1967.

-In the war’s aftermath, a gradual deterioration of the situation along the Israel-Lebanon border began, when armed Palestinian factions, whose members had previously limited themselves to fund-raising and propaganda in Lebanon, initiated armed attacks across the border.
+In the war’s aftermath, a gradual deterioration of the situation along the Israel-Lebanon border began when armed Palestinian factions, whose members had previously limited themselves to fund-raising and propaganda in Lebanon, initiated armed attacks across the border.
 Gradually, thousands of armed Palestinian activists concentrated on the slopes of Mount Hermon, overlooking the north of Israel.
-On Dec.
-26, 1968, members of the Popular Front for the Liberation of Palestine flew from Beirut to Athens, where they attacked an El Al plane at the city’s international airport.
-In retaliation, an Israel commando unit destroyed a number of planes at the Beirut International Airport, sparking a severe internal crisis in Lebanon.
+On December 26, 1968, members of the Popular Front for the Liberation of Palestine flew from Beirut to Athens, where they attacked an El Al plane at the city’s international airport.
+In retaliation, an Israeli commando unit destroyed several planes at the Beirut International Airport, sparking a severe internal crisis in Lebanon.

 From that time, the question of whether or not to permit armed Palestinian attacks against Israel from Lebanese territory became a major contentious issue in the country’s political arena: While pan-Arab and Leftist movements, which were supported by the revolutionary Arab states (mainly Egypt and Syria), supported the Palestinian demand for freedom of action throughout the state and across its border, others, including several Maronite-led parties like the Phalanges, opposed it and called upon the government in Beirut to restrain the Palestinians.

 The volatile situation in Lebanon escalated further in April 1973, following an Israeli commando raid on Beirut that left several PLO leaders dead.
-Lebanese President Suleiman Frangieh sought to use his army to curtail the Palestinian military power in Lebanon and bring about a substantial revision in the Cairo Agreement.
-However, despite certain military successes, the Lebanese government was, yet again, forced to yield to all-Arab, and especially Syrian, pressures.
-Some local groups concluded from this that a confrontation with the Palestinian factions was inevitable, and began to prepare for an all-out conflict.
+Lebanese President Suleiman Frangieh sought to use his army to curb Palestinian military power in Lebanon and secure a substantial revision of the Cairo Agreement.
+However, despite specific military successes, the Lebanese government was, yet again, forced to yield to all-Arab, and mainly Syrian, pressures.
+Some local groups concluded from this that a confrontation with the Palestinian factions was inevitable and began to prepare for an all-out conflict.

 The massacres perpetrated in the Palestinian refugee camps of Sabra and Shatila by the Lebanese Forces, Israel’s ally, were a severe blow to Israel’s efforts in Lebanon and ultimately led to the resignation of Defense Minister Ariel Sharon.
-In the 1983–85 period, Israeli troops gradually withdrew from the areas they occupied in Lebanon but maintained a presence in the border area, where a pro-Israeli militia had been in control since Operation Litani in 1978.
+In the 1983–85 period, Israeli troops gradually withdrew from the areas they occupied in Lebanon.
+Still, they maintained a presence in the border area, where a pro-Israeli militia had been in control since Operation Litani in 1978.

 Following four rounds of voting, the Lebanese parliament elected Michel Aoun as President on October 31, 2016.
 Aoun had previously served as a General in the Lebanese military and as the Lebanese Prime Minister from September 1988 to October 1990, after which he was exiled to France until 2005.
 During his inaugural address on October 31, 2016, Aoun promised his people that he would “not spare any efforts to protect Lebanon from Israel and liberate the remainder of our lands.”
 Aoun is sympathetic to Hezbollah, and his political party signed a Memorandum of Understanding with the group in 2006.